acousticrobot/web-16/_pages/recipes/banana_loaf.md

 date: 2020-03-29
 index: false
 recipe: true
-title: 'Sour Dough Banana Sandwich Loaf'
+title: 'Sourdough Banana Sandwich Loaf'
 layout: page
 permalink: /recipes/banana-loaf/
 ---

 Adapted from Rose Levy Beranbaum's Banana Feather Loaf.
 This is an enriched bread, and the sourdough culture is spiked with additional yeast for the second rise.
-For a pure sourdough culture the instant yeast could be omitted and rise time increased.
+For a pure sourdough culture the instant yeast can be omitted and rise time increased.

-To try: for vegan version, maybe try substituting by weight water or soy/almond milk for milk and vegetable oil for butter.
+For vegan version, omit the powdered milk and substitute oil by weight for butter.

 ### Leaven